-My primary research interest is in the development and application of numerical methods for the simulation of fluid flows.
-My current focus
+My primary research interest was in the development and application of numerical methods for the simulation of fluid flows.
+My focus

 These included unconventional rotary wing configurations such as ducted and cycloidal rotors and MAVs with flapping wings.

 I have also extensively worked on improving algorithms pertaining to overset (chimera) meshes.

 Ph.D. in Aerospace Engineering, 2009, University of Maryland, MD, USA M.S. in Aerospace Engineering, 2004, Indian Institute of Technology, Madras, India B.S. in Aerospace Engineering, 2003, Indian institute of technology, Madras, India